Posted: 6 months ago, last updated 6 weeks ago.

 With multiple players, the challenge becomes one about communicating and team organisation.
 Different team tactics develop as you decide how to tackle the backlog of cars to park or retrieve.

-Skill RatingThis game is enjoyed by 8-12 year-olds as it's a good match for their ability and maturity.
+Skill Rating8-12 year-olds usually have the required skill to enjoy this game.
 Great for younger kids to try and laugh at.
 As their driving control skill and forward planning develop it's fun to play together to go for a high score.

 Our Very Very Valet Accessibility Report documents 19 accessibility features:

 Our experts have hand-picked the following similar games for you.
 These offer a similar way to play to Very Very Valet or are games with a similar theme or topic.
 These are good alternative games to Very Very Valet.